JJHarrison/seng202/SENG202/seng202_2014_team5_phase4_README.txt

 	- To view activity events
 		- Go to analysis
 		- Use the calendar to navigate to the event you want to view

+To use Server Console*

+	 *Note: A sql data must be connected to the server

+	- To start server
+		- Press "Start" button to the initiate server

+	- To stop server
+		- Press "Stop" button to stop the server